Keeth Smart

-Keeth Thomas Smart (born July 29, 1978) is a US sabre fencer who became the first American to gain the sport's top ranking for males.
-He was awarded a silver medal at the 2008 Olympic Games in Beijing.
+Keeth Thomas Smart (born July 29, 1978) is an American saber fencer, who was the first American to gain the sport's top ranking for males in saber.
+A three-time Olympian, he won a silver medal at the 2008 Olympic Games in Beijing in team sabre.

 Early life and education

-Smart was born in Brooklyn, New York and grew up in Flatbush, Brooklyn, New York City.
-His parents were Thomas R. Smart Jr. (a production manager and later an economist) and Liz Smart (a teacher).
+Smart was born in Brooklyn, New York, and grew up in Flatbush, Brooklyn, New York City.
+His parents were Thomas R. Smart Jr. (a production manager and later an economist) and Liz Smart (a teacher who had come to the United States from Jamaica).
 At the urging of his parents, he and his younger sister Erinn began to learn fencing at the Peter Westbrook Foundation, whose founder, Olympic sabre bronze-medalist Peter Westbrook, was his mentor.